Music in space: Dongfanghong I

 Dongfanghong I (东方红一号 (東方紅一號, Dōngfānghóng Yīhào, The East is Red 1)) was the People's Republic of China's first space satellite, launched successfully on 24 April 1970 as part of the PRC's Dongfanghong space satellite program.
 The satellite carried a radio transmitter which broadcast the song of the same name, Dōngfānghóng or "The East Is Red"; the broadcast lasted for 20 days while in orbit.

 Apollo 17

-A few bars of "The Fountain in the Park" were sung on the Moon by NASA Astronauts Harrison Schmitt and Eugene Cernan on the 1972 Apollo 17 mission.
-Schmitt started by singing "I was strolling on the Moon one day..." when Cernan joined in.
+A few bars of "The Fountain in the Park" were sung on the Moon by NASA Astronauts Harrison Schmitt and Eugene Cernan on the 1972 Apollo 17 mission, the final Apollo moon mission.
+Schmitt started by singing "I was strolling on the Moon one day..." after which Cernan joined in.
 Cernan kept with the original "merry month of May", however, while Schmitt sang "December", which was the actual date at the time.
-After a brief debate, Schmitt resumed, singing "When much to my surprise, a pair of bonny eyes..." until he could no longer remember the lyrics and began vocalizing the notes instead.
-Moments later, Capsule Communicator Robert A. Parker cut in from Houston, saying "sorry about that, guys, but today may be December."
+Cernan interjected, "No, May!", and Schmitt corrected himself.
+Schmitt resumed, singing "When much to my surprise, a pair of bonny eyes..." until he could no longer remember the lyrics and began vocalizing the notes instead.
+Moments later, Capsule Communicator Robert A. Parker cut in from Houston, punningly saying that "sorry, guys, but today may be December."